Localization

 });

 The same pattern applies in all supported languages.
-See the integration guides for details on C#, C++, Python, Lua, and Haxe.
+See the integration guides for details on C#, C++, Python, Lua, Haxe, and Godot.